niluferokay/cryptozombies/README.md

 Ethereum nodes only speak a language called JSON-RPC, which isn't very human-readable.Luckily, Web3.js hides these nasty queries below the surface, so you only need to interact with a convenient and easily readable JavaScript interface.
 Or you can simply download the minified .js file from github and include it in your project: *<script language="javascript" type="text/javascript" src="web3.min.js"></script>*

-##Web3 Providers
+## Web3 Providers

-Now that we have Web3.js in our project, let's get it initialized and talking to the blockchain.
+Now that we have **Web3.js** in our project, let's get it initialized and talking to the blockchain.

-The first thing we need is a Web3 Provider.

 Remember, Ethereum is made up of nodes that all share a copy of the same data.
 Setting a Web3 Provider in Web3.js tells our code which node we should be talking to handle our reads and writes.
 It's kind of like setting the URL of the remote web server for your API calls in a traditional web app.

-You could host your own Ethereum node as a provider.
-However, there's a third-party service that makes your life easier so you don't need to maintain your own Ethereum node in order to provide a DApp for your users — Infura.

-Infura is a service that maintains a set of Ethereum nodes with a caching layer for fast reads, which you can access for free through their API.
+**Infura** is a service that maintains a set of Ethereum nodes with a caching layer for fast reads, which you can access for free through their API.
 Using Infura as a provider, you can reliably send and receive messages to/from the Ethereum blockchain without needing to set up and maintain your own node.

-You can set up Web3 to use Infura as your web3 provider as follows:
+You can set up Web3 to use Infura as your web3 provider as follows:\
 *var web3 = new Web3(new Web3.providers.WebsocketProvider("wss://mainnet.infura.io/ws"));*

-However, since our DApp is going to be used by many users — and these users are going to WRITE to the blockchain and not just read from it — we'll need a way for these users to sign transactions with their private key.Metamask is a browser extension for Chrome and Firefox that lets users securely manage their Ethereum accounts and private keys, and use these accounts to interact with websites that are using Web3.js.
+However, since our DApp is going to be used by many users — and these users are going to WRITE to the blockchain and not just read from it — we'll need a way for these users to sign transactions with their private key. **Metamask** is a browser extension for Chrome and Firefox that lets users securely manage their Ethereum accounts and private keys, and use these accounts to interact with websites that are using Web3.js.
-And as a developer, if you want users to interact with your DApp through a website in their web browser (like we're doing with our CryptoZombies game), you'll definitely want to make it Metamask-compatible.

-##Talking to Contracts
+## Talking to Contracts

-Now that we've initialized Web3.js with MetaMask's Web3 provider, let's set it up to talk to our smart contract.

 Web3.js will need 2 things to talk to your contract: its address and its ABI.